shopware5/devdocs/source/designers-guide/custom-detail-page/index.md

 ## JavaScript

-Because of the new layout we don't have enough space to show the mouseover image zoom which is displayed on the desktop viewport.
+Because of the new layout, we don't have enough space to show the `mouseover` image zoom which is displayed on the desktop viewport.
 We will remove the specific jQuery plugin on our custom detail page.

-To add JavaScript functionality we create a new JavaScrip file named `jquery.custom-detail.js`:
+To add JavaScript functionality, we create a new file named `jquery.custom-detail.js`:

 ```
 CustomDetailTheme